A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Potential vorticity upwinding

 \subsection{The anticipated potential vorticity method (APVM)}

-Energy conservation is preserved for any choice of $q_h$ in \eqref{eq::mom_eqn_disc}, since the term $\int\boldsymbol{v}_hq_h\times\boldsymbol{F}_h\mathrm{d}\Omega = 0$ for $\boldsymbol{v}_h=\boldsymbol{F}_h$ is in any case skew-symmetric, as shown in \eqref{eq::sw_ss}.
+Energy conservation is preserved for any choice of $q_h$ in \eqref{eq::mom_eqn_disc}, since the term $\int\boldsymbol{v}_hq_h\boldsymbol{F}_h^{\perp}\mathrm{d}\Omega = 0$ for $\boldsymbol{v}_h=\boldsymbol{F}_h$ is in any case skew-symmetric, as shown in \eqref{eq::sw_ss}.
 Consequently $q_h$ may be upwinded as a means of damping small scale oscillations without breaking energy conservation.
-Perhaps the most straight-forward form of upwinding is the anticipated potential vorticity method \cite{SB85,MC14}, for which
+Perhaps the most straight-forward form of upwinding is the anticipated potential vorticity method \cite{SB85,MC14}, for which the potential vorticity is replaced in \eqref{eq::mom_eqn_disc} by its upstream value

 where $\tau$ is an upwinding timescale parameter.
 In the simplest case, $\tau$ is typically a constant of the same order as the time step, $\mathcal{O}(\Delta t$), however it may also include additional terms that scale with the advective term or other physics \cite{AT04}.
-Substitution of this into \eqref{eq::mom_eqn_disc}, and again setting $\boldsymbol{v}_h=\nabla^{\perp}\psi_h$ results in a modified form of the potential vorticity advection equation \eqref{eq::pv_adv} as
+Substitution of \eqref{eq::up_apvm} into \eqref{eq::mom_eqn_disc}, and then following the same procedure used to derive the flux form advection equation for $q_h$ in \eqref{eq::pv_adv} \cite{MC14}, results in a modified form of the potential vorticity advection equation \eqref{eq::pv_adv} as

 Note that this expression is not consistent with respect to \eqref{eq::pv_adv}, such that it will converge to a different solution for $q_h$ with increased resolution.
 Again setting $\psi_h=q_h$, the analogous form of \eqref{eq::pe_adv} is given as